BARAVIND-12/World_Job_Layoffs-ETL-using-SQL/README.md

 # World_Job_layoffs(ETL) Using SQL

 ## Project Objective
-This Project deals  with extraction of raw data,transforming  the raw data into a meaningful dataset using sql.
+- This Project deals  with the Global Job Layoffs in many countries during pandemic.
+The process of extracting the raw data,transforming  the raw data into a meaningful dataset like
+  companies,industries,countries using sql.

 ## dataset used
 <a href="https://github.com/BARAVIND-12/World_Job_Layoffs-ETL-using-SQL/blob/main/Raw%20Dataset-World_layoffs.csv">Dataset<a>.